Atorremedia/poke-challenge/README.md

-# Pokémon stats interface
+# Pokémon stats web app

+## Product
-Web application that lets users search a Pokémon species in the PokéAPI and shows back it data.
+The product is a web application that lets users search a Pokémon species in the PokéAPI and shows back it data.
 The interface shows the species name, a front image, various attributes and a barchart with the species' stats.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+## Screenshots

+## Technologies
+React, Vite, Ant Design, Nivo, npm

+## Backend API
+Data is fetched from the PokéAPI project.

+## Folder structure